Professional Asbestos Training

-If asbestos has been identified or is presumed to be in a building, it is the employer’s responsibility to ensure that all employees who may come in contact with these materials are trained in accordance with applicable regulations.
+If asbestos has been identified or is presumed to be in a building, it is the employer’s responsibility to ensure that all employees who may encounter these materials receive asbestos training in accordance with applicable regulations.
 BDN offers asbestos training of every level, so you and your employees can receive the necessary certifications to continue working.

 2-Hour Asbestos Awareness